watrall/crossref-predynastic/README.md

 # crossref-predynastic
-Web app that uses the crossref API to fetch and display publications on Predynastic Egyptian Archaeology
+Web app that uses the Crossref API to fetch and display publications on Predynastic Egyptian Archaeology